 TODAY’S OUTLOOK & INFORMATION FROM GARFIELD COUNTY EMERGENCY MANAGEMENT.

-Thursday- Sunny.
-Highs in the mid-70s.
-Southeast winds 5 to 10 mph, becoming south 10 to 15 mph in the afternoon.
+TODAY – Mostly sunny.
+Highs in the mid-60s.
+Southeast winds 5 to 10 mph, becoming south 10 to 15 mph this afternoon.

-Thursday Night- Partly cloudy.
-Lows in the upper 40s.
-South winds 5 to 10 mph, becoming northwest after midnight.
+TONIGHT – Mostly clear.
+Lows in the lower 40s.
+South winds 5 to 10 mph.

 Emergency Phone Numbers